Fairy lorikeet: Distribution

 The fairy lorikeet is resident on the island of New Guinea.
 C. p. pulchella is present in mountainous regions from the Vogelkop Peninsula eastwards to the Huon Peninsula and the southeastern part of the island, as well as in the Fakfak Mountains in the Bomberai Peninsula.
 C. p. rothschildi is found in north and central New Guinea in the Cyclops Mountains and other nearby mountain ranges.

 Behaviour

 The fairy lorikeet is assumed to feed on pollen and nectar foraged from flowers high in the forest canopy and is often associated with Melicope trees.
 Breeding has been observed in December, January and April.
 A nesting site is often a hole at the base of an epiphytic plant where a clutch of one or two eggs is incubated for about twenty five days.

-Status
+Conservation status

 The fairy lorikeet has a wide range and is common in many places, though less so in other areas where it is collected for the pet trade.
 The population appears stable and the International Union for Conservation of Nature has assessed its conservation status as being of "least concern".